-A histiocyte is a type of immune cell that destroys foreign substances in an effort to protect the body from infection.
+A macrophage is a type of immune cell.
+It destroys foreign substances to protect the body from infection.

 - Breast tissue